 I am a nature photographer and writer focused on the African continent and the developing world.

-I grew up on a densely forested and snake infested peninsula in Hong Kong.
-Back then it was a jungle area surrounding a beautifully sheltered bay complete with a tiny fishing village, mudflats, mangroves, and mountains.
-As all small boys should, I spent my days bathed in mud, tramping through the jungle with my dog, or sailing to the islands off the coast in my little dinghy.
+I was born and grew up on a densely forested and snake infested peninsula in Hong Kong.
+Back then it was a jungle area surrounding a sheltered bay complete with a tiny fishing village, mudflats, mangroves, and mountains.
+As all small boys should, I spent my days bathed in mud, tramping through the jungle with my dog, or sailing to the islands off the coast in various home-made rafts.

-If you are interested in African travel, photo ethics or photography, in general, please drop me a line – I’d love to see your images and hear your story too!
+Alternatively, if you are interested in African travel, nature or photography in general, please drop me a line – I’d love hear from you!